nithyaramakrishnan/data-shield/manage.md

 {: shortdesc}

 1. Navigate to the **Audit log** tab of the Enclave Manager UI.
 2. Filter the logging results to narrow your search.
-You can choose to filter by time frame or by any of the following types.
+You can choose to filter by timeframe or by any of the following types.

   * App status: Activity that pertains to your application such as whitelist requests and new builds.
   * User approval: Activity that pertains to a user's access such as their approval or denial to use the account.